dl7631/2019-05_rstatsnyc_git/README.md

-This is an edit from R studio on my laptop.
+This is an edit from R studio on my laptop - this is the change done on GitHub.

 This is the content of the first change in this readme file.
 This is my file change # 2 (for the 3rd commit)